Colorado Military and Veterans Benefits

 Who is eligible for the Colorado Property Tax Deferral for Activated Reserve Component Service Members ?
 Service members must meet the following requirements:

 National Guard or U.S. Armed Forces Reserve Service member who is called to federal active duty for 30 or more consecutive days, prior to January 1 of the year in which they file a claim

 All prior years' property taxes must be paid

 Service member must own and occupy the property as their primary residence, property cannot be income-producing

-The total value of liens against the property (mortgages, deferrals, and/or deeds of trust) cannot exceed 100% of the homes assessed market value
+Total value of liens against the property (mortgages, deferrals, and/or deeds of trust) cannot exceed 100% of the homes assessed market value

 Mortgage lender agrees that the state's interest in the property would take priority over all other interests

-If the Service member has a reverse mortgage, the property is only eligible for future deferrals if an agreement from the mortgage lender is submitted with the application
+Reverse mortgage properties are only eligible for future deferrals if an agreement from the mortgage lender is submitted with the application

 Service members must file an application with their county treasurer between January 1 and April 1 of each year.
 Once approved, the treasurer will issue a certificate of deferral to the property owner.
-The State Treasurer's office will pay the deferred property tax amount to the county treasurer by April 30.

 Colorado Activated Guard or Reserve Tax Lien/ Application for Deferral of Property Taxes